MaastrichtU-IDS/d2s-docs/website/docs/convert-rml.md

 ## Define mappings

-We recommend to use [YARRRML](https://rml.io/yarrrml/), a mapping language to replace the RDF by YAML, to make the definition of RML mappings easier.
+We recommend to use [YARRRML](https://rml.io/yarrrml/), a mapping language to make the definition of RML mappings easier using a simplified YAML, which is then converted to proper RML.

 The **[Matey web UI 🦜](https://rml.io/yarrrml/matey/#edit)** is available to easily write and test RML mappings in [YAML](https://yaml.org/) files using the [YARRRML](https://rml.io/yarrrml/) simplified mapping language.
 The mappings can be conveniently tested in the browser on a sample of the file to transform.